 Yet, when it comes to prepaid, debit and credit cards, it’s important to note that these cards are not the same thing.
 While they all may show a network logo like Visa, MasterCard, American Express, or Discover, these three types of cards are actually quite different.

-Prepaid cards are not linked to your checking account so you don’t really need a bank account to have one.
+Prepaid cards are another fairly common money card option.
+These are often used as gifts and rewards, but people with limited access to standard banking options as well as those with limited budgets often use them in lieu of a checking account.
+Just like credit cards and debit cards, prepaid cards have their own pros and cons.
 With a prepaid card, you load money onto the card and then use it to make purchases or withdraw money from an ATM.
 You can put money onto your card with any of these options:

-- Arrange for a paycheck or regular payment to be directly deposited onto the card
+- Arrange for a paycheck to be directly deposited onto the prepaid card.

 - Add funds at retailers or financial institutions like a Walmart or currency exchange location